richardchien/natiflect/README.md

 Android NDK is using JNI, thus Natiflect can be used in NDK development as well.

-Note: Some C++ features have been used, so you must use Natiflect in C++.
+Note: Some C++ features are used, so you must use Natiflect in C++.

 ## Usage